sriharshapy/research-handbook/deep-decoder/fit/index.md

 ```

 The original code has the line `return Variable(np_to_tensor(img_np)[None, :])`.
-Here `Variable` is depreciate and any tensor we create will be by default automatically
+We remove `Variable` because it is depreciate but in the latest torch versions any tensor we create will be by default automatically differentiable.
-differentiable.
 The `[None, :]` is used to create an extra dimension or wrap `[]`
 around the tensor data.
 We will use  `unsqueeze(0)` which has the same functionality.

 ## fit
 Exploring each param of the fit function.

+### Denoising

 ```python
 def fit(net,